DWQZ: 2015–2017: Top 40 era

-On April 5, 2015, the station began a gradual shift toward a Top 40 format with a strong emphasis on Original Pilipino Music (OPM), branding itself simply as CHR Local.
-Under the leadership of Migz Anzuares, formerly of RT, the station embraced the fresh new positioner, “Be You.”
+On April 5, 2015, the station began a gradual shift toward a Top 40 format with a strong emphasis on Original Pilipino Music (OPM), dubbed as CHR Local, and adapted the slogan "Be You".
+By this time, Migz Anzures (formerly of RT) took over as station manager.

-By the end of 2015, Home Radio had fully transitioned into a dedicated Top 40 station, with Braggy Braganza stepping in as the new station manager.
-The station retired its longtime slogan “Natural!” in favor of the more contemporary “The Music of Now,” complemented by the catchphrase “The Home of the Millennials.”
+By the end of 2015, Home Radio fully transitioned into a Top 40 station, with Braggy Braganza stepping in as the new station manager.
+The station adapted a more contemporary slogan "The Music of Now", complemented by the catchphrase "The Home of the Millennials".

-That year also saw the launch of the innovative “Aircheck 979,” a student DJ search program that scouted and showcased talented student DJs from various schools and universities across the country.
+That year also saw the launch of the innovative Aircheck 979, a student DJ search program that scouted and showcased talented student DJs from various schools and universities across the country.